broadinstitute/datarepo-helm/README.md

 datarepo-helm/datarepo                          0.1.3           0.1.3           A Helm chart to deploy an entire datarepo
 ...
 ```
-5. Enjoy your new Chart version and edit your [Datarepo-helm-definitions](https://github.com/broadinstitute/datarepo-helm-definitions) to use your newly deployed chart
+5. Enjoy your new Chart version and edit your [Datarepo-helm-definitions](https://github.com/broadinstitute/datarepo-helm-definitions) to use your newly deployed chart values.

+Additional be sure to bump the chart version in your deployment method:
+  - helm command "--version"
+  - argocd
+  - fluxcd
+  - skaffold.yaml